 The College of Arts and Sciences is the largest of the academic colleges.
-The college is divided into seven departments or units:
+The college is comprised of seven departments or units:

-(1) Arts and Humanities; (2) Biological, Physical, and Human Sciences; (3) Communication and Literature; (4) Fine Arts; (5) History, Philosophy, and Political Studies; (6) Mathematics and Computer Science; and (7) Nursing.
+- Arts and Humanities

+- Biological, Physical, and Human Sciences

+- · Communication and Literature

+- Fine Arts

+- History, Philosophy, and Political Studies

+- Mathematics and Computer Science

+- Nursing

 Academic preparation courses are also offered.